-There are close links between this statement and two other statements.
-The Funding Strategy Statement ('FSS') sets out the main aims of the Fund and explains how employers' contribution rates are set to achieve those aims.
-The Governance Compliance Statement sets out the structure of delegations of responsibilities for the Fund.
-These are incorporated in the Pension Fund Annual Report.
+- The Funding Strategy Statement (the 'FSS'), which sets out the main aims of the Fund and explains how employers' contribution rates are set to achieve those aims. - The Governance Compliance Statement which sets out the structure of delegations of responsibilities for the Fund.

+Both statements are incorporated into the Pension Fund Annual Report.